hmartelb/avlit/README.md

 </div>

 # Description
-Official Pytorch implementation of "Audio-Visual Speech Separation in Noisy Environments with a Lightweight Iterative Model", to appear at INTERSPEECH 2023.
+Official Pytorch Lightning implementation of "Audio-Visual Speech Separation in Noisy Environments with a Lightweight Iterative Model", to appear at INTERSPEECH 2023.

 > 🚀: The code will be released soon.